Pavel418890/asyncio-learning/selectors.md

      and any non-null descriptor set must contain at least one handle to a socket.
      Because of that select for win32 ignore the exceptfds list in python and passing the writefds set and return.

+6. PollLikeSelector - base class sharing between poll/epoll/devpoll inherit base BaseSelector implementation.
+   Event flags is different between SelectorSelect implementation and between syscalls too, but it is still read and write or read|write with specific implementation in class attribute level.

+    6.1. `__init__` - call parent init method and define type of selector class

+    6.2. `register` - call parent register method and set fd in fds storage.

 The default selector uses the most efficient implementation on the current platform; kqueue |epoll | devpoll --> poll --> select by the `_can_use`